alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/respond-in-format.md

 ## Partially streaming JSON

 If we want to stream the structured output as soon as it's available, we can use the [`.streamEvents()`](https://js.langchain.com/v0.2/docs/how_to/streaming#using-stream-events) method.
 We'll aggregate emitted `on_chat_model_events` and inspect the name field.
-As soon as we detect that the model is calling the final output tool, we can start logging the relevant chunks.
+As soon as we detect that the modelCOnfig is calling the final output tool, we can start logging the relevant chunks.

 Here's an example: